RenderKit/embree/doc/src/api/rtcGetGeometryTransform.md

   in column-major form as a 4×4 homogeneous matrix with last row equal to (0, 0, 0, 1).

+This function is supposed to be used during rendering, but only supported on the CPU and not inside SYCL kernels on the GPU.
+Inside a SYCL kernel the `rtcGetGeometryTransformFromScene` function has to get used.

 #### EXIT STATUS

 On failure an error code is set that can be queried using